fhiso/tsc-governance/board/by-laws-board.md

 ### 9.3 Size and Constituency

-The Chair, Vice-chair, Treasurer and Secretary shall be ex officio Directors with a vote on the Board.
-In additional, Directors may be elected to the Board in accordance with Article 15, the number of whom shall be determined by the Board and communicated to the Nominating Committee before any Call for Nominations.

-The Board shall have no fewer than three members.
+The Board shall consist of no fewer than three Directors.
+The maximum number of Directors shall be determined by a two-thirds vote of the Board or by a majority vote of Voting Members at a Business Meeting.
+A vote to reduce the size of the Board shall not have the effect of removing any Director from the Board, and Board may exceed its determined size until the number of Directors is reduced by elections, resignations or removals.

+A person elected to a Directly Elected Office shall be a Director by virtue being elected to a Directly Elected Office.
+A Director who was not elected to a Directly Elected Office is called a Director at Large.
+Directors at Large are elected to a position on the Board by the Voting Members, and may be assigned a specific position by majority vote of the Board.

-### 9.4 Terms of Office
+### 9.4 [Deleted]

-Unless specifically elected to a one-year term, Directors serve two year, staggered terms.
-Class A Directors' terms expire in odd-numbered years, and Class B Directors' terms expire in even-numbered years.

-Directors other than Officers who are elected at an Annual Board Election in an odd-number year shall become Class A Directors, and those elected in an even-number year shall become Class B Directors.
-If this would result in the number of either Class of Director exceeding three-quarters of the total, the Director or Directors with the fewest votes shall be elected to a one-year term as the opposite Class of Director.
-The number of Directors elected to one-year terms shall be the smallest number that results in neither Class of Director exceeding three-quarters of the total.

-Directors elected or appointed as Class A Directors or Class B Directors remain as such, and may serve their full term of office unless removed regardless of subsequent amendments to the Bylaws.

-### 9.5 Resignation or Removal of Officers or Directors
+### 9.5 Resignation and Removal

-An Officer or Director may resign at any time by giving written notice to the Chair.
-An Officer or Director may be removed for cause by a two-thirds vote of the Board.
-Following a resignation or removal, the Board may appoint a successor under Section 9.6 to serve on the Board for the unexpired part of vacated office.
+A Director may resign at any time by giving written notice to the Chair.
+A Director may be removed for cause by a two-thirds vote of the Board, or by a majority vote of Voting Members at a Business Meeting.

+Any Officer, Coordinator or Co-coordinator who resigns or is removed from the Board of Director immediately ceases being an Officer, Coordinator or Co-coordinator.

-### 9.6 Appointment of Officers or Directors
+### 9.6 [Deleted]

-When appointing an Officer or Director, the Secretary, or acting Secretary, shall compile a list of qualified candidates by soliciting nominations from the remaining Board members.
-Candidates must be members of FHISO.
-The Board will meet in executive session to deliberate and vote about the qualified nominees until a majority vote of the board elects the new Officer.
-If reasonable notice has been provided, then for the purpose of meeting to fill Officer vacancies, a quorum of the Board is preferred, but not required.

 ### 9.7 Board Member Compensation